Inherent Tradeoffs in Learning Fair Representations: Discussion and Conclusion

+When the number of groups defined by the protected attribute is more than two, we can no longer obtain an analytic form of the lower bound.
+Nevertheless, we show that it can be efficiently computed by solving a linear program in polynomial time, which we term as the TV-Barycener problem.
+This finding also builds a connection between the tradeoff problem in algorithmic fairness and the barycenter problem (under the TV-distance) in optimal transport.
+Complementary to our negative results, we also show that learning fair representations leads to accuracy parity if the Bayes optimal classifiers across different groups are close.
+Our theoretical findings are also confirmed empirically on a real-world dataset.
+We believe our results take an important step towards better understanding the tradeoff between accuracy and different notions of fairness.

-HZ and GG would like to acknowledge support from the DARPA XAI project, contract \#FA87501720152 and an Nvidia GPU grant.
-HZ would also like to thank Jianfeng Chi for helpful discussions on the relationship between algorithmic fairness and privacy-preservation learning.
+\acks{ HZ and GG would like to acknowledge support from the DARPA XAI project, contract \#FA87501720152 and a Nvidia GPU grant.
+HZ would also like to thank support from a Facebook research award.
+The authors are very grateful to the anonymous reviewers for the suggestions on improving the presentation of this work.}